 The Oyster card is also contactless payment for London public transportation, including the Underground, buses, trams, trains in London area.

-In our experience, best way to get around London is public transportation or walking. – the Underground (subway), buses, water buses, and for day trips, trains in central London area.
+In our experience, best way to get around London is walking and public transportation – the Underground (subway), buses, water buses, and for day trips, trains in central London area.

 The Underground –